 - Good reliable computer, printer and internet connection.

 - Comfortable chair (you’ll spend a lot of hours in it) and a good desk – even if second hand.

 - At minimum Microsoft Office and then any software that relates to your niche service offerings (e.g. if you do bookkeeping, transcriptions, etc)

-- Dropbox.com has 2gig free storage and is what most VAs use.
+- Dropbox.com has 2gig free storage and is what most VAs use or similar cloud storage such as Box, Google Drive or OneDrive for example.
 Files are not encrypted and works on a drag and drop principle.
 Can share between multiple computers.

 - Via the various VA forums out there and you’ll find examples of agreements, contracts, etc.

 - Insurance: business equipment, public liability perhaps.
 Depending on the service you’re providing maybe professional indemnity.
 And later income protection but you might not be able to get that till 6 months after you’ve officially started.
 Check in your favourite VA forums to find out which companies are recommended for your location.